DreGorski2/udacity-data-structures-project-2/problem 5/explanation_5.md

-block chain is similar to a linked list but given the scope of this problem there was not a need to create a linked list since as we do not need to quickly delete and insert nodes we just want to make sure we're linking each block so it can be referenced by its predecessor which is why I chose an array to store the blocks.<br/>
+The main component of our block chain is going to be linking each block so it can be referenced by its predecessor which is why I chose to store the blocks in a linked list<br/>

-**Time complexity:** appending to an array takes O(1) with n indicating the number of blocks in the chain, time complexity will grow with linearly
+**Time complexity:** Creating the linked list and assigning values to the Block take both take O(1) and run time does stays linear regardless of input size. adding a block to the chain will take O(n) where n indicates the blocks

 **Space Complexity:** O(n) with n indicating the number of blocks in the array